Verification: d74e5bf16d135a91

 Direction

 Vivek Daschaudhary brings a fresh perspective, experimenting with tone and storytelling.
-His direction maintains a quirky and unpredictable vibe, but struggles to balance absurdity with clarity.
+His direction maintains a quirky and unpredictable vibe but struggles to balance absurdity with clarity.
 The film shows promise but lacks consistent control.
+Daschaudhary's vision is commendable, yet it could benefit from a more refined execution.

 Acting